 In the state of Texas, real estate wholesaling has become a notable strategy for individuals interested in the real estate market.
-This section will provide an overview of the basics of wholesaling as well as the legal framework that governs it in Texas.
+This section provides an overview of the basics of wholesaling as well as the legal framework that governs it in Texas.

 Real estate wholesaling in Texas involves a wholesaler entering into a contract with a seller and then assigning that contract to an end buyer.
 Essentially, wholesalers market the property to potential buyers and assign their rights to purchase the property to these buyers for a fee.
 They do not typically take ownership of the property.

-- Finding a potential property to sell, often ones that are undervalued or distressed.
+- Finding a potential property to sell, often one that is undervalued or distressed

 Legal Status of Real Estate Wholesaling in Texas